Carl Jung and the Jungian Shadow Archetype

 Seeing Shadow Self Projections

-Individuals rarely recognize the Shadow in themselves--doing so is a near impossibility since all those traits, aspects, behaviours, etc., one finds so abhorrent have been relegated to the black umbrella of the unconscious.
+Individuals rarely recognize the Shadow in themselves--doing so is a near impossibility since all those traits, aspects, behaviors, etc., one finds so abhorrent have been relegated to the black umbrella of the unconscious.

 Outside of dreams in which the Shadow appears in symbolic form, the way most people encounter the Shadow is by seeing it projected onto others--and seeing the very traits so abhorred inside one's own psyche is never a pretty sight.